What Is a Companionate Marriage?

 A companionate marriage is based on two spouses having mutual interests in their careers and children.
-In this case, they also have a shared social network that includes their in-laws and mutual friends.
 Spouses in companionate marriages believe in the equality of men and women and believe their roles in marriage are interchangeable.
-Learn about the individual needs of a companionate marriage below.

 Traditional Versus Companionate